mahanama94/PHP.BaSic/README.md

 ### Configuring the application

-1. Configure the apache redirection configuration
+##### Configure the apache redirection configuration

-	Open file .htaccess in the public directory
+	1. Open file .htaccess in the public directory

-	Change the RewriteBase to the required configuration
+	2. Change the RewriteBase to the required configuration

 	      example : If hosted @ localhost/project/

-	RewriteBase /project/public
+	3. RewriteBase /project/public

-2. Configure the initialization data
+##### Configure the initialization data

-	Open init.php file in the app directory
+	1. Open init.php file in the app directory

-	change the database configuration information @ init.php
+	2. change the database configuration information @ init.php

-	change the cookies and rewriteBase public configurations as required
+	3. change the cookies and rewriteBase public configurations as required

+##### Run the localserver (On linux)

+	1. Run run.sh file on the project folder

 ### Contributing

 Thank you for considering contributing to the Redact framework.
 The user guide and the contribution guide is still in the phase of development phase.
 Please contact me through bhanuka.14@cse.mrt.ac.lk

-### Security Vulnerabilities
+### Security

 If you are willing to improve the security of the framework contact me though bhanuka.14@cse.mrt.ac.lk